The Ultimate Guide to Aqua Yoga

 Pregnant women benefit from the support of the water.

 Chronic back pain is a reality for millions of Americans.
-An aqua yoga practice can be a tool for some pain relief as well as strengthening and stretching your back.
+This practice can be a tool for some pain relief as well as strengthening and stretching your back.
 Keeping your back strong and healthy with aqua yoga yoga as prevention is a great skillset.

 Floating meditation in Aqua Yoga